acherm/acherm.github.io/about.md

 ---
 layout: page
 title: About
 permalink: /about/
 ---

-I'm Associate Professor and Researcher in Computer Science (University of Rennes 1 / IRISA / Inria, France).
+I'm Professor and Researcher in Computer Science (University of Rennes / IRISA / Inria, France).
 With this blog, I want to share some thoughts, ideas, and experiments related to (list is complete):
  * software
  * data